Voter IQ Test Answers

 1. What is a paper trail and what states use it?

-3. What is Ballot Marking Devices , Optical Scanner, Social Security Death Index, Florida Division of Motor Vehicles. and National Change of Address Database.
+3. What are Ballot Marking Devices, Optical Scanner, Social Security Death Index Florida Division of Motor Vehicles. and National Change of Address Database?

 4. What type of antivirus or firewall does the Supervisor of Elections use